-by Maria Reneé Ortiz, a researcher with the Allen School and the Universidad del Valle de Guatemala.
+by Maria Reneé Ortiz, a researcher with the Paul G. Allen School for Global Animal Health and the Universidad del Valle de Guatemala

 Dawn in Candelaria, the day breaks; it will be cloudless and very hot.
 Following a breakfast with the family I am staying with during my community-based research work on zoonotic infectious diseases, I grab my bicycle and take off to visit several village households to evaluate the backyard livestock and invite the women of the village for our monthly meeting.
 The monthly meeting, an approach termed “participatory epidemiology”, brings the community together to strengthen their understanding of zoonotic disease spread and identify opportunities and constraints to better detect and report these events.
 On the way to the first house, I note the animals wandering in the village—dogs laying in the sand, pigs noisily demanding feed, and roosters strutting and crowing.
 Soon after, I have to hit the brakes because a group of ducks are crossing the street.
 Letting them pass, I continue on and soon arrive at the first household.
 The woman of the house, “la señora,” is planting corn and invites me to join her.
 After planting two small plots, she escorts me to the back of the house where I can see her chickens and ducks, which roam free between the house and the nearby canal.